Waves (2019 film): Pre Production

+Alexa Demie who plays Alexis, was cast later on in the film.
+Recalling in an interview how she had met Harrison weeks before production, and heard about the film directly from him a few days later.

 Casting

 In July 2018, it was announced Lucas Hedges, Sterling K. Brown, Kelvin Harrison Jr. and Taylor Russell joined the cast of the film.
 In August 2018, Alexa Demie joined the cast.